The story of Edmonton International Airport

 What began as farmland and beaver habitat is now the site of a major economic driver in the Edmonton Metro Region.

-Today, EIA provides an economic output of over $3.2 billion and supports 26,000 jobs across the region.
+Today, YEG provides an economic output of over $3.2 billion and supports 26,000 jobs across the region.
 Read on to learn more about how Edmonton International Airport took flight.

-Long before EIA was founded in 1960, Edmonton was served by the Edmonton Municipal Airport, also called Blatchford Field.
+Long before YEG was founded in 1960, Edmonton was served by the Edmonton Municipal Airport, also called Blatchford Field.

 Opened in 1927 just northwest of downtown to house a flying school, Blatchford Field became Canada’s first licensed airfield in 1929.